Vxrpenter/Updater/README.md

         value = "a"
         // The divider between identifier value and version number divider = "-"
+        // Divider between the components
+        componentDivider = "."
         // The priority that the classifier has in comparison to other classifiers priority = ClassifierPriority.LOW
     }